IIIF-Commons/biiif/README.md

 Here we've excluded the `type` (`TextualBody` is assumed), and `format` (`text/plain` is assumed).

 What about the gltf example?
-Here's how it could look:
+Here's how `my-3d-object.yml` could look:

 ```yml
 value: assets/file.gltf